epidemian/epidemian.github.io/resume.md

 I'm most fluent in Ruby, TypeScript, and English.
 But I've also written my fair share of Java, Python, SQL, Bash, C++, Rust, and many more.
 I like learning, and care about detail, so I tend to go in-depth in everything I do.

 I want to make software that people can enjoy.
-So valuing aspects like correctness, simplicity, or performance comes naturally: users like non-buggy, easy-to-use, and fast software.
+So I value aspects like correctness, simplicity, and performance: because people like non-buggy, easy-to-use, and fast software.

-I've worked in teams of many sizes, from tiny startups where I was the sole developer of the whole backend, to big organizations where the coordination between hundreds of developers was a big challenge.
-And from greenfield projects to maintenance and modernization of legacy systems.

 ## Contact
 - <epidemian@gmail.com>